 It was then that he said to himself this must stop.
 And the idea of a modern yet conscious brand began to grow.
 To find a better way of creating high quality clothing without so much negative impact, and to meet or exceed the standards we now expect from modern utility products.
 It meant rethinking the entire process, from sourcing, manufacturing, distribution, to communications and packaging.
 So he turned to the past to envision an alternative to the sizable footprint made by the journey of the average garment.

 Original CC41 and Double Eleven labels (circa 1938-1945)

-It was two years into WWII when Britain found itself in the midst of a dire rationing crisis.
-Inflation was rampant, and certain raw materials such as wool, cotton, and leather could no longer be imported.
-Originating from the need for efficiency and to contain sky rocketing clothing prices, the CC41 Utility Clothing Scheme was created.
+It was 1941 when Britain found itself in the midst of a dire rationing crisis.
+The world was at war, inflation was rampant, and certain raw materials such as wool, cotton, and leather could no longer be imported.
+Originating from the need for efficiency and in an attempt to stave off sky-rocketing clothing prices, the ‘CC41 Utility Clothing Scheme' was created.
 This national movement eliminated excess in all its forms and the ‘CC41’ insignia began appearing on clothing to indicate that an item met the government’s strict austerity regulations.
-This insignia became recognized as a guarantee of sensible design, high quality materials and workmanship at an affordable price.
+This insignia became recognized as a guarantee of quality, sensible design and workmanship.

 After the war ended in 1945, whilst rationing was still in effect, certain clothing was permitted to be made under the luxury-utility label ‘Double Eleven’.
 The garments bearing this new label were made from better grade fabrics, had more elaborate construction but shared the same fundamental ethos.